 - Better value for money topped the list (81%) followed by discounts for loyalty (64%) and better customer services (38%).

 - Making shopping easier (30%) and quicker (26%) were also highly requested.

 - Shoppers also said they would ‘love’ clearer returns time periods, sites being able to hold basket contents, prompted ideas (e.g. other people have…), better guarantees, Click&collect options, to be able to return online orders to store and to be able to find stock in other stores/online.

 Danielle Pinnington, managing director at Shoppercentric said: “Life is feeling busier than ever and one in three shoppers want the shopper process made easier so there’s a real need to better connect, especially since – as our research shows – shoppers really are willing and open to this approach, but only if there’s a clear benefit to them and a seamless process.
 It’s really important to view the whole shopper experience and all of the channels and opportunities there are to sell to and fully connect with shoppers.”

 “Smartphones have allowed shoppers to achieve the ultimate in self-service, able to manage and personalise their process to a certain degree.
 Yet there are times when retailers or brands could and should step in and deliver personal touches to help them get it right the first time.
-This should be where the real strengths of ‘connected shopping’ come into play – the ability to set up systems which allow the shopper to easily switch between self-service and proactive assistance.
+This should be where the real strengths of ‘connected shopping’ come into play – the ability to set up systems that allow the shopper to easily switch between self-service and proactive assistance.
 Remember there will always be times when helpful input could make the difference for a shopper.”